World stocks extend rise after blockbuster U.S. earnings

 DOLLAR AND EMERGING MARKETS

-Saudi stocks and currency also stabilised after U.S. President Donald Trump gave Saudi Arabia the benefit of the doubt in the disappearance of dissident journalist Jamal Khashoggi.
+Saudi stocks and currency also stabilized after U.S. President Donald Trump gave Saudi Arabia the benefit of the doubt in the disappearance of dissident journalist Jamal Khashoggi.

-But MSCI's emerging currency index eased off 2 1/2-week highs, losing steam as the dollar firmed <.MIEM00000CUS> <.DXY>.
+But MSCI's emerging currency index eased off 2 1/2-week highs, losing steam as the dollar firmed .
 Emerging equities also eased off earlier session-highs.

 The dollar rose 0.15 percent against a basket of currencies after being undermined on Tuesday fresh criticism of the U.S. Federal Reserve from Trump.
 He told Fox Business Network: "My biggest threat is the Fed."